 Cardiac rehabilitation begins during in-hospital recovery following surgery or a cardiac event.
-The first phase is conducted by an exercise physiologist.
+The first phase is conducted by an exercise physiologist or registered nurse.
 Before each cardiac patient is discharged, questions regarding personal recovery are answered, and preparation for the second phase of cardiac rehabilitation takes place.

 Phase I includes: